ShaggyTech/nhtsa-api-wrapper/packages/lib/src/api/README.md

 get(urlString, { saveUrl: false }) // uses the url string but doesn't save it to internal state get() // errors because no url is cached

-cacheUrl({ ...otherOptions }) // saves url to internal state, also returns the url string get() // uses the url from the most recent createUrl() call
+createCachedUrl({ ...otherOptions }) // saves url to internal state, also returns the url string get() // uses the url from the most recent createUrl() call

 get(urlString) // use the urlString variable, and save it to the internal state